paulsamuels/sidir/README.md

 ## Installation

-Add this line to your application's Gemfile:

-    gem 'sidir'

-And then execute:

-    $ bundle

-Or install it yourself as:
+Install it yourself as:

     $ gem install sidir

 ## Usage

-sidir is a quick, dirty experiment that attempts to use commands with similar semantics to those in common shells to make them easy to remember.
-The main reason for sidir is because Applications are stored under unique hashs in the Applications directory, which makes this a pain to navigate in finder especially if you have lots of apps installed in your simulators.
+sidir is a quick, dirty experiment that attempts to use commands with similar semantics to those in common shells to add contextual navigation of the iOS sims directories.
+The main reason for sidir is because Applications are stored under unique hashes in the Applications directory, which makes this a pain to navigate in finder, especially if you have lots of apps installed in your simulators.

+Start at your terminal with

+    sidir

 At which point you'll get a simple prompt